Robenson-Muscat/FewCTSeg/README.md

 ## UniMatch : a unique semi-supervised semantic segmentation technique

-[UniMatch](https://arxiv.org/pdf/2208.09910) is a efficient novel deep learning framework that can be used to train semantic segmentation models in medical imaging when labels are limited and uses unlabeled images as extra training data under a consistency‑regularization framework (assumption that prediction of an unlabeled exam- ple should be invariant to different forms of perturbations).
+[UniMatch](https://arxiv.org/pdf/2208.09910) is a efficient novel deep learning framework that can be used to train semantic segmentation models in medical imaging when labels are limited and uses unlabeled images as extra training data under a consistency‑regularization framework (assumption that prediction of an unlabeled example should be invariant to different forms of perturbations).
 This method combines three consistency streams:

-1. **Weak augmentation**
+1. **Weak stream**
    - Light perturbations(crop, rotation) → “soft” predictions.

 2. **Feature‑perturbed stream**
    - Dropout on encoder features → feature‑consistency loss.

-3. **Strong augmentations**
+3. **Strong streams**
-   - Two heavy views (CutMix) → image‑consistency loss
+   - Two strong perturbarions from a non-determinstic augmentation(Cutout) → image‑consistency loss
    - Pseudo‑labels from the weak stream guide strong‑view predictions.